davidpots/fretmonster/README.md

 I modeled the core of Wisp on [HTML5 Boilerplate](http://html5boilerplate.com/), after stripping away a lot of markup I don't usually need when quickly throwing together prototypes.

-Have yourself a good day.
+Have yourself a good day!